All Episodes

 Number five, the U.S. economy.

-Number six, the Penn State Sex Scandal.
+Number six, the Penn State sex scandal.

-Number seven, Qaddafi killed.
+Number seven, Gaddafi killed.

 Number eight, fiscal showdowns in Congress.

-Number nine, Occupy Wall Street protests, and number ten, Gabriel Gifford's shooting.
+Number nine, Occupy Wall Street protests.

 Now, if that doesn't show you how out of touch the news media is, I don't know what does.

-Top ten stories of this year.
+Top 10 stories of this year?

-That's two, the economy number three, the economy number four, the economy number five, the economy number six, the economy number seven, the economy number eight, the economy number nine, and Obama caused it, number ten.
+The economy number three, the economy number four, the economy number five, the economy number six, the economy number seven, the economy number eight, the economy number nine, and Obama caused it, number ten.

-How in the world do you put the economy which is destroying people's lives, number five?
+How in the world do you put the economy which is destroying people's lives number five?

-So what's the big story of 2011?
+What's the big story of 2011?

-And I'll damn Well, tell you it is not going to be bin Laden's death.
+And I'll damn well tell you it is not going to be bin Laden's death.

 That will not be number one.